Meissshu/android-quiz/README.md

 # android-quiz
-Application created by book "Android Programming: The Big Nerd Ranch Guide"
+Application created by the book "Android Programming: The Big Nerd Ranch Guide"